Aesthetic Realism Shows How

 Logic and Emotion in The Book of Kings, a Persian Manuscript

-by Barbara Buehler
+By Barbara Buehler

 People have felt tormented by the feeling that in love, mind goes out the window.
 I did.
 I felt I was one person at my job, using my mind on statistics and development plans, and another person in the evenings when I went out with a man.
 Through my study of Aesthetic Realism I am learning that true love, like art, is a oneness of opposites—mind and body, thought and feeling, logic and emotion.
 As I studied this detail from a page of a Persian manuscript, I was very moved to see how logic and emotion are one in this portrayal of two lovers.